Licensed Clinical Professional Counselor

-Typically, Candy sees clients Monday through Friday, from 8 am until 6 pm.
+Candy is only doing telehealth sessions at this time.
+My hours are 9am to 4pm central time.
 Occasionally, Saturday morning is available for those who have hectic work schedules.
 If you have a counseling emergency, please call Johnson County Mental Health Center at 913-831-2550, or the Crisis Line at 913-384-3535.

-Are telephone or Skype sessions available if I am not able to make an appointment in person?
+Are telephone or Zoom sessions available if I am not able to make an appointment in person?

 What is the work process?

-As an Somatic Experiencing Practitioner, Candy practices psychotherapy that is on the leading edge of current research in the field of psychology.
+As a Somatic Experiencing Practitioner and Polyvagal informed Psychotherapist, Candy practices psychotherapy that is on the leading edge of current research in the field of psychology.
 She takes a neurobiological approach to treating psychological distress and its manifestations.